enel-gdh-educational/katacoda-scenarios/docker/part3/step1b.md

 To avoid conflicts
 when you use Docker Enel Artifactory, please use your Enel Id in the tag name below:

-`docker tag hello-world artifactorydocker.springlab.enel.com/enel-docker-course-img/hello-world-{Enel Id Number Axxxxxx}:v0.1`{{execute}}
+`docker tag hello-world artifactorydocker.springlab.enel.com/enel-docker-course-img/hello-world-{Enel Id Number Axxxxxx}:v0.1`

+You can get the list of your docker images and check the result:

+`docker images`{{execute}}

 **(\*): for the next steps, in order to use Enel Artifactory registry you must connect to ENEL VPN.
-For this reason you must use your local pc with a version of Docker installed**
+For this reason you must use your local pc with a version of Docker installed and not Katacoda environment**